tgc-bot/FourAcesContracts/Membership.md

     5. By continuing to play or be present after changes or revisions are made, you agree to be bound by the revised Terms.

+    6. Any contract change MUST be presented to all Members of the Casino.

+        2. The Contract change MUST first be approved by a super majority by the Council

-    6. Any contract change MUST be presented first to all Staff of the Casino; it MUST then either: Be manually approved by the Owner or have a period of 60 hours before the contract is automatically approved.
-After either of those conditions, the Contract becomes valid.
+        3. The Contract change MUST then be approved by a simple majority by the Members of the Casino. **Except:** if 60 hours passes the time it is initially presented to the Council members, at which point (assuming there is not a majority of votes to reject the change) the change becomes valid.

     7. Even if some part of this contract is, for any reason, made to be invalid or unenforceable, all other sections of this contract